F-16 Combat Pilot

-F-16 Combat Pilot is a 1989 F-16 fighter flight simulator created by British software company Digital Integration Ltd for Amiga, Atari ST, DOS, Commodore 64, Amstrad CPC, and ZX Spectrum.
-It is considered as one of the first combat flight simulators to have a dynamic campaign environment.
-While the graphics, scenery and audio are quite sparse and basic, the instruments and flight dynamics of a F-16C Fighting Falcon are fully featured and modeled.
+F-16 Combat Pilot is a F-16 combat flight simulation game created by British software company Digital Integration, It was published in 1989 for Amiga, Atari ST, and MS-DOS, then Commodore 64 in 1990, and Amstrad CPC and ZX Spectrum in 1991.
+While the graphics, scenery and audio are sparse, the instruments and flight dynamics of a F-16C Fighting Falcon are fully featured and modeled.

 Gameplay

 Opposition and player

 The airborne opposition is made up from MiGs: Mikoyan MIG-31 Foxhound, Mikoyan MIG-27 Flogger and Mikoyan MIG-29 Fulcrum.
 Most of the missions start with the player inside a hangar, from which the player enters an IFF code, initiate engine start up, taxi without over-speeding, getting on the runway and takeoff - which adds to the tension if the base is under attack.
 On the ground, there are tank battalions (which moved to different locations as war progressed), radar & missiles installations and Triple-A guns around enemy airfields.
 It is possible to shoot down friendly aircraft by gunfire, but friendly aircraft can not be designated or tracked by player's radar.

 The simulation keeps a flying log of all the player's time on F-16 and "callsign", which also appears in the game when the player contacts the control tower at airfields (for its time, this was a very advanced feature).
 If the pilot "dies" in combat, this log is erased, and a new "pilot" is created.
 Any training missions that were previously completed successfully (using the old "pilot") will have to be repeated because the player is now playing as new pilot.